- Entry into the Pennant

 - Terms of Competition or Term – This document and the Standard Terms of Competition for Pennant Play and the terms contained within.

 2.1.
-The Master Pennant competition is a club scratch match play competition played annually between Clubs who are members of Golf NSW.
-The Pennant is usually played in the months of April to June.
+The Master Pennant competition is a club scratch match play competition played annually between Clubs that are affiliated members of Golf NSW.
+The Pennant is usually played between May and July.

 2.2.
 The Clubs participating in the Pennant are generally divided into Sections within Divisions depending on the number of clubs entered.